umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * or inject these services into the services you are using
 * or access each of these services from their own singleton constructs: `UmbracoContext.Current` and `ApplicationContext.Current`.

-## Using an Umbraco content items for volatile data
+## Using Umbraco content items for volatile data

-This is one of the Umbraco anti-patterns and could very well cause your site to perform ultra poorly.
+This is one of the worst Umbraco anti-patterns and could very well cause your site to perform ultra poorly.

 Umbraco's content should not be used for volatile data, Umbraco's APIs and the way Umbraco's data is persisted was never designed for this.
 If you need to store/write/track data that changes a lot you should use a